How To Sell A House As-Is In California hero Los Angeles

 What documents are required to close an as-is sale?

-Several important papers are needed to close a “as-is” sale, such as
+Several important papers are needed to close an “as-is” sale, such as

-- Title transfer documents necessary in California to complete the ownership change.
+• Title transfer documents are necessary in California to complete the ownership change.

-Having these documents ready ensures a smooth closing process and avoids potential legal complications.
+Having these documents ready ensures a smooth closing process and avoids legal complications.

 How long does the closing process typically take?